 1. Is this survey mandatory?

-Yes.
-Your response is required by law.
+Yes, your response is required by law.
 Title 13 of the U.S. Code requires businesses and other organizations that receive the questionnaire(s) to answer the questions and return the report(s) to the Census Bureau.
-The law also provides that copies retained in your files are confidential and immune from legal process.
+Under the same law, information that you report cannot be used for taxation, regulation, or investigation and are exempt from release under the Freedom of Information Act.
+Further, copies of your response retained in your files are immune from legal process.

 3. Who uses the data?